Accessibility Statement for Tendring District Council

 Other external sites:

 We link to a number of external sites to provide some of our core services.
 For example, some services are available via our MyTendring customer portal, payments are made via our payments portal, planning applications are published on our Public Access portal and committee meetings are available on the Modern.Gov system.
 We are working with the suppliers to resolve the issues that are identified on these services.
+Further details about our external sites can be viewed here.

 Content that's not within the scope of the accessibility regulations